Training Module for Teachers

 Module 1| Basic Course on Climate Change

-1.2.1.
-Scientific basis of the climate change problem.
-Presentation
+- The scientific basis of the climate change problem

-1.2.2.
-How climate change affects the natural world and human beings.
+- How climate change affects the natural world and human beings.
 Can we adapt to the inevitable consequences of climate change?
-Presentation

-1.3 National climate-related content from the localized versions of the Climate Box toolkit.
-Presentation
+1.3 To access the national climate-related content from the localized versions of the Climate Box toolkit click the italicized link given below.

 Module 2| Resources and Approaches to Climate Education

-2.1 Course on the practical application of the Climate Box toolkit to raise awareness of schoolchildren on climate change issues, form responsible behavior and attitude leading towards a low carbon and climate resilient future.
+2.1 Course on the practical application of the Climate Box toolkit to raise awareness of schoolchildren on climate change issues from responsible behavior and attitude leading towards a low carbon and climate-resilient future.

 2.1.1.
-Forming understanding among schoolchildren about climate change, its causes and consequences, ways of adaptation, as well as measures to reduce the carbon footprint.
+To access the materials developed to enhancing understanding among schoolchildren about climate change, its causes and consequences, ways of adaptation, as well as measures to reduce the carbon footprint click the italicized links given below:

-- Methodological recommendations on how to use the Climate Box toolkit in extracurricular activities and further education.
-Presentation
+- Recommendations on how to use the Climate Box toolkit in extracurricular activities and further education

 2.1.2.
-The project activity method as a way of involving schoolchildren and the youth and developing their creative thinking and capacities for taking practical actions and conducting social activities aimed to combat climate change.
+The project activity method is a way of involving schoolchildren and the youth and developing their creative thinking and capacities for taking practical actions and conducting social activities aimed to combat climate change.
+To access the guidelines and recommendation for conducting project activity click the italicized links given below:

-- Methodological recommendations for climate change projects developed by schoolchildren.
-Article
+- Guidelines for climate change projects by schoolchildren

 2.1.3.
-Creating an effective climate education system through networks and interagency cooperation.
-Article
+Access a document for creating an effective climate education system through networks and interagency here.

-2.2 Good practices for the delivery of climate education at school using the Climate Box toolkit.
+2.2 To access the materials on good practices for the delivery of climate education at school using the Climate Box toolkit click the italicized links given below:

 2.2.1.
 Examples of thematic lessons on climate change using the Climate Box toolkit.

-- Natural science lesson “Can buildings not waste energy?”
-Presentation
+- Natural science lesson “Can buildings not waste energy?

-2.3 Monitoring and evaluation of the effectiveness of climate education, awareness and capacity building activities.
+2.3 To know how monitoring and evaluation of the effectiveness of climate education, awareness, and capacity building activities are being carried out, click the italicized links given below: